jfinkhaeuser/androdyne/README.markdown

   stack trace data.
 - Your app should use the `Application` class in `androdyne.jar` rather than Android's own.
-You can achieve that most easily by changing the `application`
+You can achieve that most easily by changing the `application` tag.
-  tag:
+- Your app must define a meta-data file that describes how androdyne accesses the web service for submitting stack trace data.
+This must be included in your app's main/launcher Activity:

+### Application Snippet ###

     <application android:label="@string/app_name"
                  android:name="org.androdyne.Application"
         >

-- Your app must define a meta-data file that describes how androdyne accesses the web service for submitting stack trace data.
-This must be included in your app's main/launcher Activity:
+### Meta-Data Snippet ###

     <meta-data android:name="org.androdyne.exception-handler"
                android:resource="@xml/androdyne"